smart-on-fhir/health-cards-dev-tools/README.md

 ## Using the tool

-To validate health card artefacts, use the `shc-validator.ts` script, or simply call `node .` from the package root directory, using the desired options:
+To validate health card artifacts, use the `shc-validator.ts` script, or simply call `node .` from the package root directory, using the desired options:

                 Usage: shc-validator [options]